-Confined Space Safety
+Confined Space Safety Program

-- Large enough and so configured that an employee can bodily enter it
+- Large enough to bodily enter

 - Is not designed for continuous employee occupancy

-A PERMIT REQUIRED CONFINED SPACE is a Confined Space with any one of the following characteristics:
+A Permit Required Confined Space is a confined space with any one of the following characteristics:

-- Contains or has a potential to contain a hazardous atmosphere
+- Contains or has the potential to contain a hazardous atmosphere

-- Contains a material that has the potential for engulfing an Entrant
+- Contains a material that has the potential for engulfing an entrant

-- Has an internal configuration such that an entrant could be trapped or asphyxiated by inwardly converging walls or by a floor which slopes downward and tapers to a smaller cross section or
+- Has an internal configuration such that an entrant could be trapped or asphyxiated by inwardly converging walls or by which a floor slopes downward and tapers to a smaller cross section or

 - Contains any other recognized serious safety or health hazard